 Patch generation method, patch packing strategies and padding methods are out of the scope of the standard and current implementations shall be described in the best practices section of this document.

-After the patches have been generated and 2d frames for video encoding were created the occupancy map, geometry information and the auxiliary information may be compressed.
-In order to compress the frame with texture information, the smoothing process is required based on reconstructed geometry and auxiliary patch information.
+After the patches have been generated and 2d frames for video encoding were created the occupancy map, geometry information, attribute information and the auxiliary information may be compressed.

+The geometry information may be additionally smoothed outside the encoding loop.
+Additional smoothing parameters that were used for the smoothing process may be transferred as a supplemental information for the decoding process.

 At the end of the process, the separate bit streams are multiplexed into the output compressed binary file.